wkoffel/alfred-terminal-control/DEVELOPER.md

 ## Rebuilding for new versions of Mac OS X

+> Since v2.6 (Oct 2019), this has gotten easier, with the switch to Alfred JSON format, and the removal of the alfredo/nokogiri dependency.
+Instructions below will be updated in 2020 when we see what the process is for an OS upgrade.

 1. Install bundler for latest system ruby.  `sudo gem install bundler`

 2. Ensure latest gems are in place.
 This is generally the tricky part with OS upgrades.